vguhesan/MuruganTempleWeb/README.md

 ### Steps for deployment to GITHub

-The "public" directory is stored under murugantemple account for leveraging github-pages feature.
+The "public" directory is stored under a different murugantemple account for leveraging github-pages feature.

 Site is deployed using GitHub - Pages. git remote add origin https://github.com/murugantemple/murugantemple.github.io.git

-cd ~/Projects/2save/MTNAv2/WebSites/www
-./auto-deploy-to-github.sh